cutest-italia/cutest-italia/README.md

 ## B4 YOU INTERACT
-I fictkin as Feliciano Vargas (Italy). if you're also a fict/kin of him, PLEASE DNI.
+I fictkin as Feliciano Vargas (Italy). if you're also a fictkin of him, PLEASE DNI (kins iwec).

-Interact before sending requests, sometimes I can be overwhelmed with you interacting a little longer(unless I do).
-You can c+h unless there's a boundary in my name.
-Ships can interact, with a note that you will interact with caution because sometimes I would get uncomfortable.
+interact before sending requests, sometimes I can be overwhelmed with you interacting a little longer(unless I do).
+You can c+h unless there's a boundary in my name. ships can interact, with a note that you will interact with caution because sometimes I would get uncomfortable.

+I would get shy when I tried to interact with someone and I could be rude because how shy I am 😿

-If I ever feel uncomfortable around you, I can block you because *I block freely.*
+if I ever feel uncomfortable around you, I can block you because *I block freely.*
 <!--
 **Flying-Paasta/Flying-Paasta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.